title

 The internal process of generating light in an LED, as described above, can have a very high quantum efficiency and power efficiency, at least in the blue–violet and in the red spectral region.
 Nevertheless, the device efficiency of early light-emitting diodes was relatively poor.
 The reason is that it was not possible to extract the internally generated light efficiently; most of the generated light was absorbed inside the device.
 A key challenge is total internal reflection at the surface of the semiconductor material: due to the high refractive index, light can escape only for relatively small angles of incidence, and even then there is substantial Fresnel reflection.
 In some LEDs, there is also a problem with reabsorption of light in the substrate.

 In the 1990s, advanced LED designs were developed which allow fairly efficient light extraction and thus reach much higher device efficiencies.
-Examples for measures used are roughened surfaces and integrated photonic crystal structures.
+Examples of measures used are roughened surfaces and integrated photonic crystal structures.
 The luminous efficacy can now be well over 200 lm/W, i.e. substantially better than that of fluorescent lamps.
 Besides the efficacy of the light source itself, the directional emission makes it easier to achieve a high efficacy of the overall lighting system, comparing with omnidirectional emitters where a lot of light can be lost in a lamp housing.

 A possible problem (called “efficiency droop”) of GaInN-based blue LEDs, as also used in white LEDs, is that the efficacy tends to be decreased substantially when the LED is strongly pumped (for high-power operation).
 That problem appears to be caused by direct and indirect Auger effects [15].